Close

 Low threshold

-Clearly separating the outside from the inside, the threshold forms the step at the bottom of a doorway.
-Low thresholds are available in a range of sizes and considerably reduce the height of the step to provide a smoother transition - which is ideal for occupants with mobility issues and families with young children.
+The threshold of a doorway forms the step between indoors and out.
+Low thresholds are available in a range of sizes to reduce the height of the step—ideal for occupants with mobility issues and families with young children.

 Sidelights